Pantea Bahram

 Pantea Bahram (پانتهآ بهرام; born 4 March 1970) is an Iranian actress.
-She has received various accolades, including a Crystal Simorgh and an Iran Cinema Celebration Award, in addition to nominations for five Hafez Awards and four Iran's Film Critics and Writers Association Awards.
+She has received various accolades, including a Crystal Simorgh and an Iran Cinema Celebration Award, in addition to nominations for six Hafez Awards and four Iran's Film Critics and Writers Association Awards.

 Biography

 Pantea Bahram was born in 1970 in Tehran, Iran.
 She attended the school of Arts and Literature at the Islamic Republic of Iran Broadcasting College and began her acting career in theater in 1988.
 She first became well known as an actor for her role in Mosafer (The Passenger).

 Bahram directed the play "Made in Iran" ("Avazhick") in 2005, which was also staged in Finland in 2007.